 In other words, you should look at what you have with a fresh eye.
 Look at all the different ways that you can put together various outfits.

-If you always wear those charcoal trousers with a coral shirt and the scarf that picks up both colours, what other combinations can you put together?
+If you always wear those black pants with a coral shirt and the scarf that picks up both colours, what other combinations can you put together?
 Look at all your clothes in a new and inventive way – be playful, be creative.
 You’re bound to come up with outfits you never would have considered until you took the time to look thoroughly at what you already have.

 - A good suggestion is to take pictures of each new outfit you create.
 This way you don’t fall back into your old tried and true habits of always wearing your clothes in the same way with the same accessories.

 - Once you’ve completed this exercise, you’ll have a much better idea of what is missing in your wardrobe.

 - Once you have an idea of your basics, you can start indulging in buying those statement clothes that will keep you bang on trend and will bring you up-to-date for the new season.

 - So you’ve put together your outfits and you’ve worked out what you need to buy to complete your core wardrobe, now what?

 - Put things back in a way that will make your clothes easy to find.